-13. IMPLEMENTATION
+17. POLICY IMPLEMENTATION

-13.1.
-Following approval by the Council of Members, this policy will be distributed the Communications Manager for referencing in the staff newsletter and to the Council of Members, the Governing Body, Committee and Sub Committee Members and Practice Managers.
+17.1.
+Following approval by the Council of Representatives, this policy will be distributed the Communications Manager for referencing in the staff newsletter and to the Council of Representatives, the Governing Body, committee and sub-committee Members and Practice Managers.

-14. TRAINING & AWARENESS
+18.TRAINING & AWARENESS

-14.1.
-This policy will be made available to all Members and staff via the Vale of York Clinical Commissioning Group's website.
+- 18.1.
+This policy will be published on the CCG's website and will be available to staff on the organisation's intranet. - 18.2.
 Notice of all approved policies placed on the website will be included in CCG briefing processes.
 The policy will be brought to the attention of all new Members and staff via the induction process.
-Advice on this policy can be obtained from the Chief Clinical Officer, Chair of the Audit Committee, and the Policy and Assurance Manager.
+Advice on this policy can be obtained from the

+Accountable Officer, Chair of the Audit Committee, the Legal Services Manager or the Policy and Assurance Manager.